telerik/ajax-docs/controls/progressarea/configuraton.md

 >

->note You can modify the positions and the HTML elements of the progress indicators by creating a[Progress Template]({%slug progressarea/progress-template%}).
+>note You can modify the positions and the HTML elements of the progress indicators by creating a [Progress Template]({%slug progressarea/progress-template%}).
 >